aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 rm fragments/sample.json
 :::

-CloudFormation Modules are created using a standard CloudFormation template, just like those you have been creating already in this workshop.
-However, Modules can use a single template file only; no nested stacks are supported.
+CloudFormation modules are created using a standard CloudFormation template, just like those you have been creating already in this workshop.
+However, modules can use a single template file only; no nested stacks are supported.
 For more information, see _Creating the module template fragment_ and _Considerations when authoring the template fragment_ in the [Module structure](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/modules-structure.html) documentation.

-The following diagram shows the VPC resources that you will be including in your example Module.
+The following diagram shows the VPC resources that you will be including in your example module.

 ![vpc-diagram](/static/advanced/modules/vpc.png)